dotnet/android/Documentation/guides/BuildProcess.md

     Added in Xamarin.Android 8.2.

 -  **AndroidLintEnabled** &ndash; A bool property which allows the developer to run the android `lint` tool as part of the packaging process.

-    -   **AndroidLintEnabledIssues** &ndash; A comma seperated list of lint issues to enable.
+    -   **AndroidLintEnabledIssues** &ndash; A comma separated list of lint issues to enable.

-    -   **AndroidLintDisabledIssues** &ndash; A comma seperated list of lint issues to disable.
+    -   **AndroidLintDisabledIssues** &ndash; A comma separated list of lint issues to disable.

-    -   **AndroidLintCheckIssues** &ndash; A comma seperated list of lint issues to check.
+    -   **AndroidLintCheckIssues** &ndash; A comma separated list of lint issues to check.
        Note: only these issues will be checked.

     -   **AndroidLintConfig** &ndash; This is a Build action for a lint style config file.
 This can be used to enabled/disable issues to check.
 Multiple files can use this build action as their contents will be merged.

-    See [Lint Help](http://www.androiddocs.com/tools/help/lint.html) for more details on the android `lint` tooling.
+    See [Lint Help](https://developer.android.com/studio/write/lint) for more details on the android `lint` tooling.

 -  **AndroidGenerateJniMarshalMethods** &ndash; A bool property which